 Voice, Composition and Piano

 Meg Huskin is a composer, vocalist and writer currently pursuing a Masters in Composition at the prestigious Peabody Conservatory in Baltimore.
-She earned her Bachelor’s degree at the University of Wisconsin – Madison and currently works in the Marketing department of the Chicago Symphony Orchestra.
-She studies composition with New York-based composer Gilda Lyons, and she formerly studied voice with Mimmi Fulmer.
+She earned her Bachelor’s degree at the University of Wisconsin – Madison and previously worked in the Marketing department of the Chicago Symphony Orchestra.
+She studied composition with New York-based composer Gilda Lyons, and she formerly studied voice with Mimmi Fulmer.

 As a composer, her work frequently combines vocal melody, creative harmonies and her own lyrics to tell stories that blur the boundary between modern and traditional themes.
 In 2017, she completed the libretto for her first opera, Fayaway, which is currently being written.
 In 2016, her choral work They Tore Down the Church won UW-Madison’s Mullins Sacred Music Prize.
 Meg was invited to participate in the first New Amsterdam Records’ Composer’s Workshop, a seminar led by composer William Brittelle exploring the topic of post-genre music, as well as the inaugural LunART festival celebrating women in the arts with composer-in-residence Jenni Brandon.
 She has also participated in the Wintergreen Composer’s Retreat and the Music in Italy program in Florence.